Charlotte Medical Malpractice Attorneys

 Healthcare providers have an obligation to provide patients with acceptable care and treatment.
 If a mistake occurs due to the negligence of a medical professional, he or she may be able to be held liable.

 If you have been injured or lost someone you love because of a negligent healthcare provider, our Charlotte medical malpractice attorneys can help.
 We have recovered millions in verdicts and settlements for our clients in cases of medical malpractice.
 Each new prospective client is provided with a free initial review of his or her claim and will receive our experienced and dedicated legal services for no charge unless damages are awarded.

 Call 855-856-4212 to schedule a no obligation consultation with one of our attorneys.

 Why Hire Our Attorneys?

 Cases of medical malpractice are difficult because they require a distinct understanding of the law surrounding medical care.
 It takes an attorney with an in-depth knowledge of both fields to know when an injury or death was caused by a medical practitioner’s error.

 Our Charlotte medical malpractice attorneys have decades of experience representing victims and families who have been affected by negligent healthcare providers.
-Our chief civil litigation attorney, Michael Liska, has represented victims of personal injury and medical malpractice for more than two decades and recently recovered a $1.68 million verdict in a medical negligence case.
+We have represented victims of personal injury and medical malpractice for more than two decades and recently recovered a $1.68 million verdict in a medical negligence case.

 We take every claim of medical malpractice seriously and will work to build a strong case on your behalf if you have a case.
 This can include: